josericardomcastro/k8s-aliases/README.md

 ### Kubernetes commands aliases

-To use my kubernetes commands aliases in your daily work with kubernetes, you have to copy the contents of file `k8s-commands-aliases` into your `.bashrc` file.
+To use my kubernetes commands aliases in your daily work with kubernetes, you have to copy the content of file `k8s-commands-aliases` into your `.bashrc` file.

 ```
 $ git clone https://github.com/josericardomcastro/k8s-aliases